TJNaish/BE-FT-northcoders-news/README.md

 To download this project, take the following steps:

--Fork the project to your own git hub profile.
+- Fork the project to your own git hub profile.
--Open your terminal, and navigate to where you would like to download the project.
+- Open your terminal, and navigate to where you would like to download the project.
--Clone the repo, by typing "git clone" and then the URL of your repo (you can find this by clicking the green 'Clone or Download' button)
+- Clone the repo, by typing "git clone" and then the URL of your repo (you can find this by clicking the green 'Clone or Download' button)

-config - You should set up a config folder in the root of the project.
+- config - You should set up a config folder in the root of the project.
 Create an index.js file inside of this, and paste in the following code:

 ----------------------------------------------------------------------------------
 ```javascript